mobilecart/mobilecartcorebundle/README.md

 ...

-Note: if you receive a MySQL error which looks like: "ORDER BY clause is not in SELECT list, references column X which is not in SELECT list; this is incompatible with DISTINCT" .. , it is because Doctrine 2.5.x does not yet handle this edge case; specific to MySQL 5.7
+Note: if you receive a MySQL error which looks like: "ORDER BY clause is not in SELECT list, references column X which is not in SELECT list; this is incompatible with DISTINCT" .. , it is because the Paginator in Doctrine 2.5.x does not yet handle this "bug" which is specific to MySQL 5.7